 On most pocket watches, the winding crown sits at 12 o'clock and pulls out to set the hands.
 On a wristwatch, this position makes the crown nearly impossible to reach.
 Every conversion had to solve this — and for years, I kept solving it differently.

-It worked, but it was bulky to wear and extremely labor-intensive to produce.
+Each of these worked, but it was a case-by-case fit rather than a system — bulky to wear and extremely labor-intensive to produce.

 Second Iteration